 - The Civil Rights Framework for the Internet (known as the "Marco Civil") (English version)

-- The Brazilian General Data Protection Law (LGPD) (English version), which comes into force in 2020
+- The Brazilian General Data Protection Law (LGPD) (English version), which went into force in 2020

 These laws don't make specific reference to cookies.
 But in a similar way to other Latin American laws, they do suggest that cookies containing personal information require express consent.